perfsonar/psconfig-web/README.md

 }
 ```

-> Please note.. if you are running multiple instances of mca-pub, then /pub/health is just from one of the instances (not all)
+> Please note.. if you are running multiple instances of pwa-pub, then /pub/health is just from one of the instances (not all)

 You should also monitor the authentication service status